MirrorNetworking/MirrorDocs/hosting/server-hosting/oracle-free-tier.md

 ## Access your machine

-Open powershell editor and type the follow command:
+Open the powershell editor and type the follow command:

 ```
 ssh -i [ssh_key_place] ubuntu@[machine_ip]